 Like most old currency, the value is mainly going to depend on condition.
 Most 1899 $1 silver certificates are worth around $100 in very good condition.
 In very fine condition the value is around $165-175.
 In extremely fine condition the value is around $250-315.
 Uncirculated bills with a grade of MS 63 can sell for around $525-675.

 The values are subject to change based on market demand.
-The 1899 one dollar silver certificate fluctuates in value more than some of the other notes.
+The 1899 one dollar silver certificate fluctuates in value more than other one dollar silver certificates due to its rarity.
 For example the value of the 1928 one dollar silver certificate bill is more stable.

 Rare Signature Combinations

 Signature combinations can play a factor with regards to value.
 For this note there are 11 different signature combinations, but only two of them are rare.

 One valuable combination is the No. 229a black eagle with the signatures of Vernon and McClung.
 This bill is worth around $250 in very good condition.
 In very fine condition the value is around $850.
 In extremely fine condition the value is around $1,650.
 Uncirculated bills with a grade of MS 63 can sell for around $5,000.

 The other rare combination is the No. 231 black eagle with the signatures of Napier and Thompson.
 This bill is worth around $250 in very good condition.
 In very fine condition the value is around $800.
 In extremely fine condition the value is around $1,450.
 Uncirculated bills with a grade of MS 63 can sell for around $2,000.

 Additional Factors That Can Increase the Value